kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 collection of flows that compete fairly.

 One question is whether the prioritization is strict, or there is some sort of leakage between priority levels.
-Leakage is problematic because it weakens the semantics of priority.
-Leakage may be motivated by thinking that some low priority requests should be handled instead of high priority requests in some circumstances.
-Such circumstances should be clearly identified.
-If the thinking is that priority inversions are impossible to avoid then that should be explained as such.

 For the higher level of categorization --- i.e., into priority levels
 --- the idea is that this is based on a configured set of predicate =>